rollrat/lagrange-interpolation/README.md

 # lagrange-interpolation
 This class is simple lagrange interpolation fomula making class.
-If the number is added about 30, it is possible to generate an error.
+If the number is added more than 30, it is possible to generate an error.

 ## Usage
 ``` c++